The Angry Grammarian:

 Lie With Me and Lay Me - Greg, Lisa

-They're There - Greg, Lisa, Barista, Student
+They're There - Greg, Lisa, Barista, Student, Ensemble

 The Comma With Too Many Names - Greg, Ensemble